Application Process for Mobility Track

 - Must complete either BIOL 2401 & BIOL 2402 series OR BIOL 2304/2101 & BIOL 2305/2102 series.

 - You are encouraged to complete the 2 co-requisites — ENGL 1301: English Composition 1 and one of either MATH 1342: Elementary Statistics or PSYC 2317: Statistical Methods — with a grade before being admitted to the program.
 Co-requisites are not required to apply but will result in a higher ranking if some/all are complete at time of application.
-If you are enrolled in a Spring 2020 co-requisite course, please see this page.
+If you were enrolled in a Spring 2020 co-requisite course, please see this page.

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”